 WHEN TO GO TO ARMENIA

 The best period to visit Armenia is from June to September.

 The climate is clearly continental: The temperatures differ greatly between winter and summer and are even more marked in the higher altitudes.
 The summer can be very hot with temperatures reaching 40°C but winter in some areas can be quite harsh.
 Snowfall is fairly common in the north.

 In the spring, rain is fairly abundant although the south benefits from a dryer climate.
-Throughout the country however there is a lot of sunshine all through the year.
+Throughout the country, however, there is a lot of sunshine throughout the year.
 June and September are the ideal months for visiting Armenia with pleasant temperatures and almost no rain apart from that resulting from a few storms in the mountains.

-Following a list of typical festival and celebrations of Armenia.
+Following a list of typical festivals and celebrations of Armenia.

 - Ascension Day (Hambartsum) – Ascension Day is the holiday of love and enjoyment, which is celebrated outdoors in the blossom of May, 40 days after Easter.

 - Transfiguration – Vardavar (The feast of water) – in the traditional Armenian range of holidays Transfiguration is the greatest holiday of the summer, which is celebrated 14 weeks after Easter.
-In pre-Christian Armenia this holiday was connected with pagan goddess Anahit to whose heathen temple the young and the old went to on pilgrimage.
+In pre-Christian Armenia, this holiday was connected with pagan goddess Anahit to whose heathen temple the young and the old went to on pilgrimage.
 The word Vardavar has two meanings: “the flaming of the rose” and “to sprinkle with water”.
-On the day of this holiday everybody pours water on one another starting in the early morning and no one must fell offended or displeased.
+On the day of this holiday, everybody pours water on one another starting in the early morning and no one must feel offended or displeased.

 - Grape Blessing Day: this holiday is celebrated on the nearest Sunday of August 15.
 Catholicos of Armenian Church blesses the grape harvest.